pythoncapi/pythoncapi/doc/bad_api.rst

 Borrowed references
 ===================

-CPython 3.7 has 36 functions and macros which return borrowed references.
+CPython 3.7 has many functions and macros which return or use borrowed references.
+For example, ``PyTuple_GetItem()`` returns a borrowed reference, whereas ``PyTuple_SetItem()`` stores a borrowed reference (store an item into a tuple without increasing the reference counter).

 CPython contains ``Doc/data/refcounts.dat`` (file is edited manually) which documents how functions handle reference count.